pudly/schmopera-hugo/content/articles/charlie-siem.md

 +++
 ### What do you find to be unique about preparing a concert for charity?

-It adds a dimension to the occasion as the cause is one that I believe in and have seen in operation so understand the benefit it has.
-Also, music is about sharing and healing so when it is supporting such a worthwhile cause it can add an intensity to the meaning that the audience might derive from the experience.
+It adds a dimension to the occasion; the cause is one that I believe in, and have seen in operation, so I understand the benefit it has.
+Also, music is about sharing and healing so when it is supporting such a worthwhile cause, it can add an intensity to the meaning that the audience might derive from the experience.

 ### What about these organisations inspired you to plan this concert?